x-lab-ltd/Teamcity-Phabricator-Plugin/README.md

 To deploy simply drag the contents of the folder to `src/extensions/` on the Phabricator instance and then restart the application.

+### Teamcity-Phabricator-Plugin

+The teamcity plugin comprises of server and agent plugins for teamcity.

+#### Server
+The server plugin monitors builds with the phabricator feature enabled waiting for builds to finish and notify phabricator.

 ## Useful Links

 * https://confluence.jetbrains.com/display/TCD10/Web+UI+Extensions